 Another awesome feature of this radio is its bright flashlight that illuminates the area around as well as the trails in the woods.
 Although it’s not as bright as the Midland’s, the adjustable lens on its focus is a huge plus.

-In times of imminent danger or in case of an injury that renders you immobile, an SOS alarm accompanied by a clearly visible red light will broadcast your location to ease the rescue mission.
+In times of imminent danger or in case of an injury that renders you immobile, an SOS alarm accompanied by a visible red light will broadcast your location to ease the rescue mission.

 Designed purposely for off-the-grid performance, this radio comes with a very reliable 2000 mAh rechargeable battery.
 This high-performance battery can offer you 4-6 hours of radio use and up to 12 lights of lighting.

 You could charge this battery using a micro USB cable, by the sun, thanks to a tiltable solar panel, or by the hand crank when all other means are near impossible.
-It also has a slot for 3 AAA batteries which are easily available and affordable.
+It also has a slot for 3 AAA batteries which are readily available and affordable.